Selling a Rental Property: Should You Wait for Lease Expiry or Sell Now?

 How Property Condition Affects Your Decision

-Beyond lease agreements and buyer preferences, the condition of your rental property plays a major role in whether you should sell now or later.
+Beyond lease agreements and buyer preferences, the condition of your rental property plays a major role in whether it makes sense to sell now or wait.

 Final Thoughts